 Important: You can access the Policy Admin page only if you are a member of the MI Policy Administrator security group.

-In the module navigation menu, select Admin > Application Settings > Policy Designer.
+In the Applications menu, navigate to ADMIN > Application Settings > Policy Designer.
 The Policy Admin page appears, displaying the Execution History Settings workspace.

 Configure Execution History Retention Settings